ianyepan/ianyepan.github.io/_posts/2026-06-07-emacs-in-pop-culture.md

 Silicon Valley is one of my favorite shows (my all-time favorite is still Mr. Robot).
-It's a comedy series parodying tech-industry culture, and it packs a surprising amount of insight into the software-engineer lifestyle, the dynamics of VC funding, and the underdog startup's fight against the big corporations.
+It's a comedy series parodying tech-industry culture, and it packs a surprising amount of insight into the software engineer lifestyle, the dynamics of VC funding, and the underdog startup's fight against the big corporations.